Translated by MATCHA-PR

 The city of Kobe, located in Hyogo prefecture, is famous for its many places worth seeing, as well as for its unique food specialties.
-Kobe's most famous sightseeing spots are concentrated around downtown, such as the Sannomiya/Motomachi area and the Bay Area.
+Kobe's most famous sightseeing spots are concentrated in the downtown area, such as the Sannomiya and Motomachi areas and the bay.
 If you use your time wisely, you can enjoy many of the sights and delicious food that Kobe has to offer.
 Even outside of the central hub of the city, there are famous sightseeing places such as Mt.
-Rokkō and Arima Onsen.
+Rokko, and Arima Onsen.
 You can enjoy your trip to an even greater extent by staying over the course of several days.

 We will efficiently make our way through the heart of Kobe and reveal some little-known facts about the city in this article.

 Kobe - A Major Port City in Western Japan

 Kobe is situated in the southern part of Hyogo, and is the capital of the prefecture.
 The city consists of nine administrative wards called ku in Japanese: Chuo-ku, Tarumi-ku, Suma-ku, Nagata-ku, Hyogo-ku, Nada-ku, Higashi-Nada-ku, Kita-ku and Nishi-ku.
 Of these wards, Chuo-ku is particularly notable for its many tourist destinations.
 Kobe is also known for its many slopes, which are due to the city’s proximity to both the sea and mountains.
 For this reason, climbing to the top of a hill in Kobe will allow you an unbroken view of the cityscape and the sea.